anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Introduction
 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
-This includes the discovery of network elements in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain.
+This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the target domain, specifically the target domain certificate, is exchanged utilizing voucher objects as defined in {{RFC8366}}.
+Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher objects as defined in {{RFC8366}}.
 These vouchers are signed objects, provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).

 BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping (this document refers to the approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the registrar's domain (this document refers to the approach as pledge-responder-mode).
+In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the customer site/domain (this document refers to the approach as pledge-responder-mode).
 For this, an additional component is introduced acting as an agent for the domain registrar (registrar-agent) towards the pledge.
-This may be a functionality of a commissioning tool or it may be even co-located with the registrar.
+This may be a functionality of a commissioning or configuration tool or it may be even co-located with the registrar.

-In contrast to BRSKI the registrar-agent performs the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
+In contrast to BRSKI the registrar-agent facilitates the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.

 The goal is to enhance BRSKI to support pledges in responder mode.
 This is addressed by

-* introducing the registrar-agent as new component to facilitate the communication between the pledge and the registrar, when the pledge is in responder mode (acting as server).
+* introducing the registrar-agent as new component to facilitate the communication between the pledge and the registrar, if the pledge is in responder mode (acting as server).

 * handling the security on application layer only to enable application of arbitrary transport means between the pledge and the domain registrar, by keeping the registrar-agent in the communication path.
   Examples may be connectivity via IP based networks (wired or wireless) but also connectivity via Bluetooth or NFC between the pledge and the registrar-agent.

 * allowing to utilize credentials different from the pledge's IDevID to establish a TLS connection to the domain registrar, which is necessary in case of using a registrar-agent.

 * defining the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.

-For the enrollment of devices BRSKI relies on EST {{RFC7030}} to request and distribute target domain specific device certificates.
+For the enrollment of devices BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
 According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA) for its domain.
 To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.
 The registrar-agent will also act as client when communicating with the pledge in responder mode.
-Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate, which does not contain a subject alternative name (SAN) for the target domain and does also not contain a TLS server flag.
+Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate, which does not contain a subject alternative name (SAN) for the customer site/domain and does also not contain a TLS server flag.
 This is one reason for relying on higher layer security by using signature wrapped objects for the exchange between the pledge and the registrar agent.
 A further reason is the application on different transports, for which TLS may not be available, like Bluetooth or NFC.
-As the described solution will rely on additional wrapping signature it will require pre-processing specifically for EST, as it currently uses PKCS#10 requests only.
+As the described solution will rely on additional wrapping signature it will require pre-processing specifically for EST. EST simpleenroll uses PKCS#10 requests only.

 # Terminology

 {::boilerplate bcp14-tagged}

-This document relies on the terminology defined in {{RFC8995}}.
+This document relies on the terminology defined in {{RFC8995}}, section 1.2.
 The following terms are defined additionally:

-asynchronous communication:
-: Describes a timely interrupted communication between an end entity and a PKI component.

 authenticated self-contained object:
-: Describes an object, which is cryptographically bound to the EE certificate (IDevID certificate or LDEVID certificate) of a pledge.
+: Describes an object, which is cryptographically bound to the end entity (EE) certificate (IDevID certificate or LDEVID certificate).
   The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.

 CA:
 : Certification authority, issues certificates.

+Commissioning tool:
+: Tool to interact with devices to provide configuration data

 EE:
 : End entity

 on-site:
-: Describes a component or service or functionality available in the target deployment domain.
+: Describes a component or service or functionality available in the customer site/domain.

 off-site:
-: Describes a component or service or functionality available in an operator domain different from the target deployment domain.
+: Describes a component or service or functionality not available in the customer site/domain.
   This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.

 PER:
 : Pledge-enrollment-request

 POP:
-: Prove of possession (of a private key)
+: Proof of possession (of a private key)

 POI:
-: Prove of identity
+: Proof of identity

 PVR:
 : Pledge-voucher-request

-IED:
-: Intelligent Electronic Device (in essence a pledge).

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.